bchavezgd/task-runners-talk/readme.md

 }
 ```

-Within the SASS object, there are 2 nested objects telling the task what files to process, and how to process them (options). the options here are pulled from the Node Sass, but for other plugins always refer to the documentation, it's usually useful.
+Within the SASS object, there are 2 nested objects telling the task what files to process, and how to process them (options).
+The options here are pulled from the Node Sass, but for other plugins always refer to the documentation, it's usually useful.

-Now the task has been told what to do, i need to make sure it knows when to do it. at the bottom of the Grunt file the task needs to be "registered."
+Now the task has been told what to do, I need to make sure it knows when to do it.
+At the bottom of the Grunt file the task needs to be "registered."

 ```js
 /* Register Tasks */